On products of K-moduli spaces: Introduction

-\begin{theorem} [See Theorems \ref{main_thm} and \ref{map is etale}] Let $X_1\not\cong X_2$.
+\begin{theorem} [See Theorems \ref{main_thm} and \ref{map is etale}] Let $X_1\not\cong X_2$ be two K-semistable Fano varieties with different simple components in their product decompositions.
 Then, the map $\Product$ is an isomorphism of stacks which descends to an isomorphism of good moduli spaces.
-If $X_1\cong X_2$, the map $\Product$ is an $S_2$-torsor. \end{theorem}
+If $X_1\cong X_2$ is simple, the map $\Product$ is an $S_2$-torsor.
+In general, the map $\Product$ is always {\'e}tale. \end{theorem}

-In fact, we extend this result by proving a similar statement for K-moduli stacks and K-moduli spaces of products of log Fano pairs $(X_1,c_1D_1)$ and $(X_2,c_2D_2)$ (Theorem \ref{product thm log pairs}).
-It should be noted, that for KSBA moduli spaces, similar results where shown in \cite{Bhatt_Ho_Patakfalvi_Schnell_2013}, relying on techniques from derived algebraic geometry.
-The method of proofs in this paper differ widely from \cite{Bhatt_Ho_Patakfalvi_Schnell_2013}, as they are stack theoretic in nature.
-Using these methods we extend Theorem \ref{intro_thm1} to a general statement for products of Artin stacks with good moduli spaces, with prescribed conditions (See Propositions \ref{prop: gms of products of artin stacks} and \ref{s2-gerbe for stacks}).
+We further extend Theorem \ref{intro_thm1} by proving that the map $\Product$ defined for K-moduli stacks and K-moduli spaces of products of log Fano pairs $(X_1,c_1D_1)$ and $(X_2,c_2D_2)$ is also an isomorphism (Theorem \ref{product thm log pairs}).
+It should be noted, that for KSBA moduli spaces, similar results were shown in \cite{Bhatt_Ho_Patakfalvi_Schnell_2013}, relying on techniques from derived algebraic geometry.
+The key argument in \cite{Bhatt_Ho_Patakfalvi_Schnell_2013} is a general result on deformations of products of Deligne-Mumford stacks, with the assumption that these stacks lack infinitesimal automorphisms.
+In particular, they show that the deformation functor of a product of Deligne-Mumford stacks is equivalent to the product of the two corresponding deformation functors.

-We then use Theorem \ref{intro_thm1} to obtain explicit examples of K-moduli spaces.
-By considering Fano varieties of the form